sarraamara/studiesforall/README.md

 To visit the website, here is the link : http://165.22.95.83/web/index.php

+PS:
+*This is my first website so I basically had to learn everything from scratch..
+*It's embarrassing that I have so many pages in this websites and many beginner mistakes but for me, the best way to learn is to come accross the mistakes by myself.
-PS: This is my first website so I basically had to learn everything from scratch..
-Thanks to this project I now have good knowledge about PHP JS and HTML5/CSS :)
+*Thanks to this project I now have good knowledge about PHP JS and HTML5/CSS